slatedocs/slate/source/includes/_endpoint-deck.md

 `/datasets/223fd4/decks/slides/flat/`

-The owner of the deck can pick the order of the slides on it.
-Unlike other `shoji:order` resources, this order does not allow grouping or nesting so it will always be a flat list of slide URLs.
+The owner of the deck can specify the order of its slides.
+As with deck order, the slide order must be a flat list of slide URLs.

 #### GET